harness/developer-hub/docs/chaos-engineering/chaos-faults/common-tunables-for-all-experiments.md

 ### Duration of the Chaos

-It defines the total duration of the chaos injection.
+It defines the duration through which chaos is injected into the target resource (in seconds).
 You can tune it using the `TOTAL_CHAOS_DURATION` environment variable.
-The unit of measurement is seconds.

 Use the following example to tune it: